mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

    Do not display column headers.
 This option applies only for CSV and TAB output.

-.. option:: --port-range=start:end
+.. option:: --port-range=<start:end>

    The port range to check for finding running servers.
-This option applies only to Windows and only if :option:`--show-servers` is given.
+This option applies only to Windows and is ignored unless :option:`--show-servers` is given.
    The default range is 3306:3333.

 .. option:: --server=<server>